iamyanbo/UncertaintyPainting/README.md

 2.  **Superior performance on Cyclists**, suggesting that uncertainty features act as a strong regularizer, allowing the model to generalize better even with less data.

 ### 3. Pedestrian Performance
-The drop in pedestrian performance (-8.28%) is attributed to **edge-noise amplification**.
-Pedestrians have irregular silhouettes (clothing, limbs), leading to high-frequency uncertainty noise at the boundaries.
-Without specific attention mechanisms to gate this noise, the 3D detector may be penalizing these "uncertain" points too heavily.
+The drop in pedestrian performance (e.g., -8.28% for PointPillars) is attributed to **edge uncertainty**.
+There is often high uncertainty distributed around the edges of the person.
+This ambiguous signal at the boundaries may cause the model to **mislearn**, effectively confusing the detector or leading it to filter out valid points as noise.

 ---